coolzhao/Geo-SAM/README.md

 ### Patch Sampling

-Since SAM only supports input images with size of (1024, 1204), small images will be resized to match the input size, while large images will be sampled into overlapped patches (patch_size=1024) in a grid-like fashion.
+Since SAM only supports input images with sizes of (1024, 1204), small images will be resized to match the input size, while large images will be sampled into overlapped patches (patch_size=1024) in a grid-like fashion.
 The stride parameter will determine the overlap behavior, overlap = patch_size - stride.

 ### Demo Animation